AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/01-introduction/01-chapter1.markdown

 ## Why this book?

+There exist many sophisticated libraries to build, train, and run neural networks and genetic algorithms.
+So, why this book?

+Most of artificial intelligence techniques are often perceived as a black box that operates in a almost magical way.
+The purpose of Agile Artificial Intelligence is to reveals some of the most arcane algorithms.
+This book details how neural networks and genetic algorithms may be written from scratch, without any supporting libraries.

+Understanding the machinery behind fantastic algorithms and techniques is a natural goal that one should pursue.
+This first allow one to (i) easily hook into if necessary, and (ii) understand the scope of these algorithms.

-This book is meant to detail some easy-to-use recipes to solve punctual problems.
-This book highlights some technical details using the Pharo programming language.
+This book is meant to detail some easy-to-use recipes to solve punctual problems and highlights some technical details using the Pharo programming language.

 ## Requirements to read this book